Bryan Edwards Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Matchup vs. Cincinnati

-- Edwards put up zero receiving yards in his one career matchup against the Bengals, 21.5 fewer than his over/under for Saturday's game.
+- Edwards' zero receiving yards in his one matchup against the Bengals are 22.5 fewer than his over/under for Saturday's game.

-- Edwards did not have a touchdown catch in that matchup against the Bengals.
+- Edwards did not have a touchdown catch in that game against the Bengals.

-- This week Edwards will face the NFL's 27th-ranked pass defense (264.6 yards allowed per game).
+- The Bengals are giving up 264.6 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- With 26 passing TDs allowed this year, the Bengals defense is ranked 13th in the NFL.
+- With 26 passing TDs allowed this season, the Bengals defense is ranked 13th in the NFL.

 Recent Performances

-- In last week's outing against the Chargers, Edwards picked up 63 yards on four receptions (averaging 15.8 yards per grab).
+- In last week's matchup with the Chargers, Edwards reeled in four passes for 63 yards (15.8 yards per reception).

-- Edwards has recorded 63 receiving yards (21.0 per game), hauling in four passes on seven targets in his last three games.
+- Edwards has totaled 63 receiving yards (21.0 per game), hauling in four passes on seven targets during his last three games.

 Edwards' Las Vegas Teammates